Good Thirteen: Rules

 The game ends when the stock is exhausted.
-If all the cards have been removed, the patience has been solved, if not, the player has lost.
+If all the cards have been removed, the patience has been solved; if not, the player has lost.

 Variations

-Thirteens is similar to another German patience, Eight Cards (Acht Karten), in which eight cards are laid out and pairs and individual cards totalling 11 points are removed,.
+Thirteen is similar to another German patience, Eight Cards (Acht Karten), in which eight cards are laid out, and pairs and individual cards totalling 11 points are removed.

 It is also closely related to the more difficult to complete English patience game Baroness (alternatively called Five Piles).
 This plays in the same way, by removing cards totalling 13 points, but has a starting layout of just five cards, and where five cards are dealt at a time from the stock.